yellowbean/absbox-doc/docs/source/howto.rst

       ,"remainTerm":20
      ,"status":"current"}]

-the plain `mortgage` asset has two parts: (1) Origin information (2) Current Status, each of them were represent in form of a dict.
+The plain `mortgage` asset has two parts: (1) Origin information (2) Current Status, each of them were represented in form of a dict.

 we can extract the corresponding fields from the loan tape.

 .. warning::
     This mapping table only demostrate the how mapping works but not indicate the correct mapping!

-.. list-table:: Title
+.. list-table:: Map source fields
    :header-rows: 1

    * - source fields